-The project property is currently developed as athletic facilities for Georgia Tech.
-The proposed project will have much more impervious surface than currently exists on the property.
-The site is in a dense urban area and stormwater may be handled by the City stormwater system.
-If on-site stormwater detention is provided, the project design should adequately address the impacts of the proposed development on stormwater runoff and downstream water quality.
+The project should adequately address the impacts of the proposed development on stormwater runoff and downstream water quality.
+During construction, the project should conform to the relevant state and federal erosion and sedimentation control requirements.
+After construction, water quality will be impacted due to polluted stormwater runoff.
 The amount of pollutants that will be produced after construction of the proposed development has been estimated by ARC.
 These are based on some simplifying assumptions for typical pollutant loading factors (lbs/ac/yr) from typical land uses in the Atlanta Region.
 The loading factors are based on regional storm water monitoring data from the Atlanta Region with impervious areas based on estimated averages for land uses in the Atlanta Region.
 If actual impervious percentages are higher or lower than the estimate, the pollutant loads will differ accordingly.
-Given the coverage of the proposed project, commercial was chosen as the use for the entire property.
+A portion of the project is being built over existing impervious surfaces, which will affect the actual increases in loading amount.
+Based on the coverage of the proposed project as shown in the submitted plans, commercial was chosen as the use for the property.
 The following table summarizes the results of the analysis: